 On February 4, 2015, Omaha Benson High Magnet Principal, Anita Harkins, presented a plan to the Omaha Public Schools Board to revitalize the school through the pursuit of a complete Career Academy Plan.
 The cost of the project is $1.5m.
 All of the Academy programs have been structured to meet the National Career Academy Coalition Standards of Practice.

 The objective of this renovation is to bring the athletic facilities at Burke High School up to current standards and building codes as well as increase the functionality of the stadium for high profile events such as the State Track Meet.
 The Omaha Public Schools has committed $2,000,000 to replace the playing surfaces within the stadium.
 We are looking to raise about $2,000,000 from alumni with the rest of the funds coming from local businesses and local foundations that are interested in keeping the State Track Meet in Omaha.
+We also plan to increase capacity by building a Soccer/Lacrosse/Band Complex and an indoor Baseball/Softball training facility.
+All of these upgraded facilities will provide greater functionality and versatility for the community athletes who utilize the playing fields at Burke High School.
 All donations to this project will be placed in an account with the Omaha Schools Foundation and are tax deductible.
 100% of the money donated to this project will go toward the project and if we do not raise enough money to complete this renovation, all money will be returned.

 Omaha Bryan High School was built in 1971 and named after Nebraska politician William Jennings Bryan.
 The building was originally built for student occupancy of 1,200 students.
 Bryan’s current enrollment stands at over 1,500 students and is projected to reach 1,700 for the 2014-2015 school year.